telefonicaid/iotagent-node-lib/doc/api.md

 -   **expression** indicates that the value of the target command will not be the plain value or the command, but an expression based on a combination of the returned values.
 See the [Expression Language definition](expressionLanguage.md) for details
--   **payloadType**: indicates how command payload will be transformed before be sent to device
+-   **payloadType**: indicates how command payload will be transformed before be sent to device.
+Please have a look to particular
+    IOTAs documentation for allowed values of this field in each case.
 -   **contentType**: `content-type` header used when send command by HTTP transport (ignored in other kinds of transports)

 See the transformation plugins Section for more details.